 The first obvious difference between canvases based on Layout C and those following Layout D is that on the former we see a single square field that is white in color and closed on all four sides while on the latter the squares are open and often colored:

-Once again this demonstrates how the artist wishes to open up and interpenetrate unity (the square parameter) with multiplicity (the changing set of different sizes, proportions and colors) evoked in Layout D without, however, losing sight of the one as seen in Layout C.
+Once again this demonstrates how the artist wishes to open up and interpenetrate unity (the square parameter) with multiplicity (the set of different sizes, proportions and colors) evoked in Layout D without, however, losing sight of the unity as seen in Layout C.

 On the next page we shall examine additional works of both Layouts C and D.